-- 15.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.
-This is as a safeguarding matter like any other and these processes will be applied to support children and their families where vulnerabilities are identified. - 15.2 All school staff and governors are required to complete Prevent training.

-- 15.3 We have in place and monitor appropriate web filtering systems so that pupils cannot view potentially extreme material. - 15.4 Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
+- 16.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.
+This is as a safeguarding matter like any other and these processes will be applied to support children and their families where vulnerabilities are identified. - 16.2 All staff and governors in our schools will complete Prevent training and staff are understand core terminology (such as extremism, radicalisation and terrorism), possible vulnerabilities and concerning behaviour and the support available through programmes like Channel.
+Further information on this is included within Keeping Children Safe in Education. - 16.3 We have in place and monitor appropriate web filtering systems so that pupils cannot view potentially extreme material. - 16.4 Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
 This includes awareness and sensitivity to changes in the attitudes of pupils, which may indicate they are at risk of radicalisation.

-16.E-Safety
+17. E-safety

-- 16.1 All staff are aware of the school policy on E-Safety which sets out our expectations relating to: - 16.1.1 Creating a safer online learning environment, - 16.1.2 Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - 16.1.3 Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 16.1.4 Use of mobile technology both within school and on school trips/ outings. - 16.1.5 Use of camera equipment, including smart phones, - 16.1.6 What steps to take if there are concerns and where to go for help, - 16.1.7 Staff use of social media as set out in the E-Safety Policy. - 16.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures.
+- 17.1 All staff are aware of the school policy on E-Safety which sets out our expectations relating to: - 17.1.1 Creating a safer online learning environment. - 17.1.2 Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - 17.1.3 Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 17.1.4 Use of mobile technology both within school and on school trips/ outings - 17.1.5 Use of camera equipment, including smart phones, - 17.1.6 What steps to take if there are concerns and where to go for help, - 17.1.7 Staff use of social media as set out in the Staff Code of Conduct.

+- 17.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 This includes sexting and image exchange under threat or through coercion.
-Staff are aware that this can take place beyond the school setting in children's own communities are also vigilant to this. - 16.3 Pupils, staff and parents/carers are supported to understand the risks posed by: - 16.3.1 the CONTENT accessed by pupils - 16.3.2 their CONDUCT on-line - 16.3.3 and who they have CONTACT with in the digital world. - 16.4 The acceptable use of mobile technologies by pupils whilst onsite is set out in the E-Safety Policy.
-This includes sanctions which will be applied when these boundaries are not adhered to. - 16.5 Visitors to our school are respectfully requested to turn all mobile devices off.
-This is a safeguarding measure for our pupils. - 16.6 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct and E-Safety Policy.
+Staff are aware that this can take place beyond the school setting in children's own communities are also vigilant to this. - 17.3 Pupils, staff and parents/carers are supported to understand the risks posed by: - 17.3.1 the CONTENT accessed by pupils - 17.3.2 their CONDUCT on-line - 17.3.3 and who they have CONTACT with in the digital world. - 17.4 We have a separate Mobile Phone Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
+This includes sanctions which will be applied when these boundaries are not adhered to. - 17.5 Visitors to our school are respectfully requested to turn all mobile devices off.
+This is a safeguarding measure for our pupils. - 17.6 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 17.7 Where children are being asked to learn online at home the school uses the advice and support provided by the Department for Education and remote learning protocols reflect this.
+Further information about this can be found in the addendum to the Online Safety Policy.

-17. Sexting
+18. Sexting

-Sexting, also referred to as 'youth produced sexual imagery', is one of a number of 'risktaking' behaviours associated with the use of digital technologies, social media or the internet.
+Sexting', also referred to as 'youth produced sexual imagery', is one of a number of 'risk-taking' behaviours associated with the use of digital technologies, social media or the internet.
 It is accepted that children experiment and challenge boundaries and therefore the risks associated with 'online' activity can never be completely eliminated.